 Attribute your success so far to your ability or potential

-The research shows us that the top sports performers, business people, students and people in successful relationships think that way.
+The research shows us that the top sports performers, business people, students attribute success to their ability or potential.

 You should be thinking like this:

 'I'm making good progress with my plan and it shows that I have the ability to rebuild my business/be a great parent/be a top salesperson.
 It shows that I'm the kind of person who succeeds when the going gets tough.'

 Okay, it would seem strange if you said it out loud and the world wouldn't want to hear it anyway.
 You can be modest to others.
 It's what you tell yourself that counts.